mollywoodnini/ga-z270x-ug/README.md

 # Final notes

 I installed macOS in late August.
 I have had a stable build since then.
 The only thing I did that broke things was try to control fans with a program.
 Upon use, the fans kicked on high and attempting to adjust the speed instantly powered the machine off.
+Little bugs here and there while learning prompted me to reinstall after learning a lot.
 I mainly made this for myself because I forget *a lot* of the stuff I do.
 Once I perfect something I like to know how I can repeat it.
+I have at this point, literally no issues.
+I managed to solve a lot.

 [Need help?](https://www.reddit.com/message/compose/?to=cbabbx)